tsjk/rindeal-ebuild-repo/media-libs/flac/README.md

-Features:

-- contains a patch which nukes AVX2 to fix LTO builds
+- contains a patch to fix LTO builds (GCC 4.9.x,5.x)
+- EAPI6
+- additional USE flags (eg. to nuke docs)